adamoxy/web/README.md

 # web
-# this was intended as a test
+# this was intended as a test .
+# and soon will be filled by projects .
+# just stay tuned ...